 4. Perform Network Vulnerability Scans And Assessments

-Performing routine network vulnerability scans are a great way to test security controls in your network.
+Performing routine network vulnerability scans are a great way to test security controls in your network, and may be performed internally or externally.
 The goal of a network scan is to identify known vulnerabilities, lack of security controls, and common misconfigurations.

 Network vulnerability scanners, like Nessus, are used to scan ports, analyze protocols, and map a network.
 This provides network administrators with detailed information about which hosts on a network are running what services.